-Clients may be allowed to visit their pets subject to the approval of the attending clinician.
+Clients may be allowed to visit their animals subject to the approval of the attending clinician.

-Clients are expected to make arrangements for visitation in advance and to schedule visitation during regular clinic hours.
-(M-F, 8:00 am - 9:00 pm; Sa-Su, 8:00 am - 4:00 pm).
+Clients are expected to make arrangements for visitation in advance and to schedule visitation during regular visitation hours (Monday–Friday 10:00 a.m.–8:00 p.m. and Saturday 10:00 a.m.–12:00 p.m.).
+Every effort should be made to keep most of the visiting hours between 10:00 a.m.–5:00 p.m.
 Exceptions may be granted only at the discretion of the attending clinician.

-Visits with pets will take place in open SA exam rooms or other available secure areas (such as G303).
-Appointments for visitation should be made with the client so all are aware of the expected time of arrival.
-Clients normally will not be allowed in ICU, isolation, or the patient wards.
-Suggested length of a visit is no more than 60 minutes at a time with twice a day being the maximum allowed.
-Shorter times may be appropriate due to health status of the patient.
+Visitation will take place in the animal’s stall.
+Clients will be accompanied to the stall by a student, clinician, or nurse.
+The client cannot be allowed to be in the stall without the presence of a student, clinician, or nurse.
+Allotted length of a visit is no more than 60 minutes at a time twice a day.
+Shorter times may be appropriate due to the health status of the patient.
 The clinician on the case will determine this.

 Clients/owners/agents are not allowed in the induction/recovery areas of the Equine Hospital.
 They are also not allowed in surgical and imaging areas.
 The one exception would be clients observing standing cow surgery in Treatment Room One with the approval of the senior clinician on the case.
 Children under 16 years of age are not allowed to observe standing surgeries.

 Foals in NICU: Visitation in NICU is at the discretion of the clinician on duty.
 Children under the age of 16 are not allowed in the NICU.